Dr. Charles L. Karr

 - B.S., Mechanical Engineering, The University of Alabama, 1984

 While working at the Bureau, Karr maintained a relationship with UA by serving as a part-time instructor in both the engineering mechanics and the aerospace engineering departments.
-He joined the faculty full time in 1995 as an assistant professor and was promoted to associate professor and then professor.
-He was named dean of the College in 2005.
+He joined the faculty full time in 1995 as an assistant professor and was promoted to associate professor and then professor in 1999.
+He was eventually named head of the Department of Aerospace Engineering and Mechanics in 2001.
+Before becoming Dean, he served as the College’s associate dean for research and graduate studies, a position he accepted in 2004.

 Considered a leading expert in the area of intelligent systems, Karr is the author of three books and 20 book chapters, and he has published 44 refereed journal articles and more than 90 conference papers.
 He has become widely known for his pioneering work in combining genetic algorithms and fuzzy logic, and he has successfully applied these techniques in the aerospace, mineral processing, manufacturing and steel industries.
 In addition, he holds four international patents in the area of intelligent systems for locating the sources of radio signals.